mdengler/scanbd/doc/README.txt

 the net backend.
 This prevents them from using the locally attached scanners directly (and blocking them).

-example net.conf remove the comments from the appropriate lines!
+example saned.conf remove the comments from the appropriate lines!
 ---
 connect_timeout = 3
 scanbd-host1.local.net   # the host with the scanbd running